 The MPR52-ENG is a two channel diversity receiver which tunes from 470 - 1260 MHz and can be used either for narrow or wideband with a selectable 100/200 KHz filter.
 It's powered by a rechargable lithium battery or (2) AAs.

-The MTP40S transmitters are extremely small and light bodpacks with selectable 10mW/50mW/100mW options, a built-in limiter designed for professional wireless microphone applications, and a Lemo input.
+The MTP40S with Lemo Input is an extremely small and light pocket transmitter with selectable 10mW/50mW/100mW options and a built-in limiter designed for professional wireless microphone applications.
 Its OLED display, dedicated buttons, and joggle selector make it quick and easy to use.
 The MTP40S benefits from the latest Wisycom RF technology along with enhanced robustness against noise and intermodulation.
-The transmitters are tuned for the B7 band (470-663 MHz).

 The MTB40S is a compact and lightweight plug-on transmitter featuring a limiter, selectable 10/50/100 mW output power, and two different companders, as well as strong protections against noise and intermodulation.